 If you have any questions, concerns or complaints regarding your privacy or the use of your information, please contact our Privacy Officer in the first instance and we’ll do everything we can to put matters right.
 You can contact us in the following ways:

 Phone: 0800 111 679

 Mail: Customer Care, Momentum Life at PO Box 90136, Victoria St West, Auckland 1142

 We’ll endeavour to address your questions as quickly as possible.
 If you’re not satisfied with our response to your complaint, you may escalate it to the Office of the Privacy Commissioner:

 Mail: PO Box 10-094, The Terrace, Wellington 6143

-‘Our’, ‘Us’, and ‘We’ refers to Momentum Life Limited (Company Number 5807730), trading as Momentum Life, of Level 1, 105 Hastings St, Napier South, Napier 4110.
+‘Our’, ‘Us’, and ‘We’ refers to Momentum Life Limited (Company Number 5807730), trading as Momentum Life, of Tower 1, Level 7, 205 Queen Street Auckland CBD, Auckland 1010.
 ‘You’ refers to our customers and prospective customers.
 It also refers generally to users of our website.

 ‘Sensitive information’ relates to a person’s state of health, medical history, occupational duties, pastimes, racial or ethnic origin, financial, tax and credit status, membership of political bodies, religions or trade unions, sexual preferences and criminal record.
 Sensitive information is usually needed for life insurance applications and to manage claims.
 The way we use some sensitive information, such information about racial or ethnic origin or religion, is governed by law.